This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - To prepare the cauliflower, core the head by cutting at an angle around the core.
-Wash the cauliflower, then break off florets, about 2-3 inches in size.
+Wash the cauliflower, then cut it apart into large florets, about 2-3 inches in size.

-- Blanch the cauliflower: in a large pot, bring 8 cups of water to boil.
-Add 3 tablespoons salt (this will give flavor to the cauliflower) and return to boil.
-Add the cauliflower and cook for three minutes, just until the florets are al dente, stirring once or twice.
-Drain and spread out on a towel to cool and dry, about 45 minutes.
+- Blanch the cauliflower: in a large pot, bring 8 cups of water and the salt to boil.
+Add the cauliflower and cook for 3 minutes, just until the florets are al dente, stirring once or twice.
+Drain and spread out on a paper towel to cool and dry, about 45 minutes.
 The florets must be completely dry before frying.

 - In a medium pot, heat the oil (1ยฝ inches deep) to 375ยฐF.
-Fry the cauliflower in batches of 5 or 6 at a time.
-Add the florets to the hot oil, which will bubble up rapidly all around the cauliflower.
-Fry until crisp and golden brown.
+Add 5 florets to the hot oil, which will bubble up rapidly all around the cauliflower.
+Fry until crisp and golden brown, 2 to 3 minutes.
 Remove with a slotted spoon and place on a paper towel to absorb the oil.
-Return the oil to 375 degrees again before adding more cauliflower, and be sure to maintain steady heat throughout the frying process.
+Return the oil to 375ยฐF again before adding more cauliflower, and be sure to maintain steady heat throughout the frying process.
 To do this, increase and decrease the burner heat as needed, and remove the pot from the heat as needed as well.

-- Arrange the cauliflower on a platter with a small bowl of the tahini sauce on the side, with parsley dusted over all.
+- Arrange the cauliflower on a platter with a small bowl of the tahini sauce on the side.
 Serve immediately.

 Nutrition information is automatically calculated, so should only be used as an approximation.